MMMalik/ahk/README.md

 ## Intro

-Window 10 + WSL 2 has recently become my setup of choice.
+Windows 10 + WSL 2 has recently become my setup of choice.
 This repo hosts some scripts that I use to facilitate day-to-day tasks.

 ## Getting started